 - Registration of your Microchip with 24PetWatch

-We are a not-for-profit organization of volunteers dedicated to saving Miniature Schnauzers which have fallen on hard times.
-Sometimes young, healthy dogs come to us, but often they are dogs that are have suffered for variety of reasons:
+We are a non-profit organization of volunteers dedicated to saving Miniature Schnauzers who need a new home.
+Sometimes young, healthy dogs come to us, but some may have suffered for variety of reasons: